pulp-platform/culsans/tests/unit/README.rst

 discussed in the bug report, the current behaviour is that the ``SC`` fails, which is allowed by the RISC-V spec.

-This test is therefore expected to fail and is excluded from the regression test suite.
+This test is therefore expected to fail and is excluded from the **pass** regression test suite.
 It is kept for future use if the atomics module is updated to allow this.

 amo_lr_sc_delay